There are literally thousands of books for babies.

 Just Like Daddy (Frank Asch) – The repeating phrase in this book is “Just like Daddy”, however you could only omit the word “daddy”.

-For a complete list of repetitive phrase books click here.
+For more repetitive phrase book ideas click here.

 Rhyming Books